ctronp/EfficientDataStructures/README.md

 # Efficient Data Structures

-this repository includes simple and easy to use data structures, the goal of these is to reduce the number of system calls to request memory, similar to how C++ containers are made.
+This repository includes simple and easy to use data structures, the objective of these is to reduce the number of system calls to request memory, similar to how C++ containers are made.

 All structures are contained in the form of macros as single headers.

 ## Usage

 Copy the header to the project in which it will be used. include previously assigning the macro with the name of the structure to use.

 Example: